hashicorp/terraform/website/docs/language/modules/syntax.html.md

 layout: "language"
 page_title: "Modules - Configuration Language"
 sidebar_current: "docs-config-modules"
-description: |-
-  Modules are containers for multiple resources that are used together.
-Learn how to call one module from another in configurations.
+description: "Modules are containers for multiple resources that are used together in configurations.
+Learn how to call one module from another and access module output."
 ---

 # Module Blocks